Substack vs. Blog: Is Substack Good for Blogging?

 Can you do all that with Substack?
 Nah, not even close.

-The takeaway here is this: Substack is different from having a blog on WordPress or Ghost.
-Substack’s focus is newsletters; it’s the snug, curated corner coffee shop.
+That’s why Substack is different from having a blog on WordPress or Ghost.

-Now, SEO may sound like rocket science to some.
+Now, SEO may sound like rocket science or too competitive to some.

 It’s not.

-One day you’re the star, and the next, you’re old news.
-It’s not that you can’t build an audience on Substack.
-You can certainly grow your subscriber base.
-However, keep in mind the algorithm side of things.
-But don’t be surprised if you feel like being on a content treadmill having to produce new content all the time to stay relevant.
+On Substack, keep in mind the algorithm side of things.
+Don’t be surprised if you feel like being on a content treadmill having to produce new content all the time to stay relevant.

 Overall, building an audience on Substack might be easier in the short run, but having a blog is better in the long run because you’ll benefit from SEO.